lskatz/hashest/README.md

    * hash a sliding window of a genome assembly of _k_ length
    * Find the right locus: match hash to locus
    * Find the right allele of the locus: match sequence to alleles of locus
+   * If multiple cpus given, multiple assemblies will be analyzed at the same time, each single threaded.

 # Database structure